Workflow

 By Bell Chen, founder.
 Updated May 19, 2026.

-Rachel Karten, who writes Link in Bio to roughly 100,000 social media managers, has a measurement rule that doubles as a crisis rule: “Pick the two or three numbers that change what you’d do tomorrow,” per Karten.
+A measurement rule from the social-operator world doubles as a crisis rule: pick the two or three numbers that would actually change what you do next.
 In a crisis the two numbers are time-to-detect and time-to-response-live, and both are decided long before the crisis, by how much you prepared.
 A response window measured in hours is not enough time to design a severity scale, negotiate an approval chain, and find the brand voice from scratch.

 In my experience running brand channels at Backlinker AI and through a consumer launch window in February 2026, crisis response is really two workflows.
 One runs in calm: build the severity tiers, pre-clear the approver and legal, write the pause protocol and the reply templates.
 The other runs live: detect, pause, draft, approve, publish, monitor, and review.
 The live workflow only moves at the speed the calm one made possible.
 The sequence below documents both, with named operators, a worked example for a clearly fictional brand, and the failure modes that turn a manageable incident into a self-inflicted second story.